 Feeding The Sheep

-I commented on a Facebook post of a cartoon very similar to the picture to the right.
-I wrote: "Praise the Lord for the ear-ticklers, it gets the riff-raff out the real Church."
+I commented on a Facebook post of a cartoon very similar to the picture to the above.
+I wrote: 'Praise the Lord for the ear-ticklers, it gets the riff-raff out the real Church.'
 A major problem also arises when the preaching is mainly directed at the unbelievers among the congregation.
-A few choice "believers only" admonitions but it is the potential of new converts that becomes the ultimate goal of the preacher.
-In effect, starve the sheep for the sake of the ministry affirming new believer.
+A few choice believers only admonitions but it is the potential of new converts that becomes the ultimate goal of the preacher.
+In effect, starve the sheep for the sake of the ministry affirming new believers.
 This is cleaver lie of our worst enemy, for the devil knows that a spiritually healthy congregation will accomplish a 100 times more than any pastor who spends the sheep's precious time trying to talk someone into heaven.
 We throw our doors open and invite the world to partake of our private time with the Savior.
-Sadly, to keep the crowds coming, the Word must be minimized, for preaching the "meat" of the scripture is a two-edged sword and would drive the majority away.
-We need the "crowds" to maintain building, program and staff expenses.
+Sadly, to keep the crowds coming, the Word must be minimized, for preaching the meat of the scripture is a two-edged sword and would drive the majority away.
+They need the crowds to maintain building, program and staff expenses.

 If the pastoral staff spent their energy in keeping the congregation healthy and growing in the knowledge of God, I believe the results would be amazing.
 Outreach ministries would flourish, the power of the Gospel would reach more people and our Lord would receive all the glory.
 It is not the programs, the camps, the welcome wagon atmosphere or the entertainment aspect that would draw others to join with the Church, but the results of a Spirit led fellowship of believers as a Light to its community.